LiliaFramework/Lilia/documentation/docs/developer/hooks/attributes.md

 # Attributes

-This page documents the hooks defined by the attributes module.
+This page documents hooks in the attributes category.

 ---